-- Maintaining a 'it could happen here' attitude. - Always acting with the best interests of the child at the forefront of their decision-making. - Reporting immediately any safeguarding concern to the Designated Safeguarding Lead, Deputy Designated Safeguarding Lead, Proprietor or an external agency. - Ensuring that they know who the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead are and how they can be contacted. - Ensuring that they understand their responsibilities under the Safeguarding Policy. - Understand their duties and responsibilities under the School's Staff Code of Conduct/Staff Behaviour Policy. - Ensuring that they know how to raise a safeguarding concern and are confident with the process of reporting a concern. - Willingly participating in training and development. - Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring children grow up in circumstances consistent with the provision of safe and effective care and - Taking action to enable all children to have the best outcomes
+- Maintaining a 'it could happen here' attitude. - Always acting with the best interests of the child at the forefront of their decision-making. - Listening to and reassure children making a disclosure. - Being aware that children may not feel ready or know how to tell someone they are being abused. - Reporting immediately any safeguarding concern to the Designated Safeguarding Lead, Deputy Designated Safeguarding Lead, Proprietor or an external agency. - Ensuring that they know who the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead are and how they can be contacted. - Ensuring that they understand their responsibilities under the Safeguarding Policy. - Understand their duties and responsibilities under the School's Staff Code of Conduct/Staff Behaviour Policy. - Ensuring that they know how to raise a safeguarding concern and are confident with the process of reporting a concern. - Willingly participating in training and development. - Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring children grow up in circumstances consistent with the provision of safe and effective care and - Taking action to enable all children to have the best outcomes